- ABOUT

 Where and when is the LIT Program held?

-At current, we have a schedule for LITs in a variety of program areas.
 Each LIT is paired with an adult mentor weekly, promoting positive communication and relationship building.

 How much does it cost?